Get in Touch

 DLF Seeds has led the ongoing development of both diploid and tetraploid ryegrasses.
 Many farmers have seen the benefits first hand of using Base AR37 as a tetraploid perennial ryegrass to One50 perennial ryegrass which is a late season diploids.

-Isaac Berry, DLF Seeds Product Development Manager says “In recent years farmers have also found the place of Hybrid ryegrasses on farm, Mohaka AR37 (tetraploid) can persists for 3-5 years, provide excellent winter and spring production, and provide high quality silage and hay opportunities later in the season.
-Hybrid ryegrasses are suited to farm systems wanting Italian like production but perennial ryegrass persistence.”
+Isaac Berry, DLF Seeds Product Development Manager says “In recent years farmers have also found the place of hybrid ryegrasses on farm, Mohaka AR37 (tetraploid) can persists for 3-5 years, provide excellent winter and spring production, and provide high quality silage and hay opportunities later in the season. hybrid ryegrasses are suited to farm systems wanting Italian like production but perennial ryegrass persistence.”
 Explains Isaac.

 Dependable diploids